 Cultural and Regional Tipping Differences

-Nevertheless, I advise those hiring movers to strongly consider tipping.
+Nevertheless, I advise those hiring movers to consider tipping strongly.
 If you're moving to a different country, consult your relocation consultant or seek advice from local residents about customary tipping practices for service work.

 When dealing with diverse tipping customs, a direct approach is often best.
 Some movers may decline your tip, and it's essential to honor their choice.
-To adapt to regional tipping norms in mover services, respect is key.
+Respect is key to adapting to regional tipping norms in mover services.

 » Prepare yourself by knowing what companies will and won't move.